Image Analysis for Archival Discovery (Aida)

 Libraries, archives, museums, and other groups are creating millions and millions of digital images as we digitize the cultural record.
 For the most part, though, these digital images are under-utilized, and we leverage little of their information potential.
 At the same time, locating relevant materials in digital collections is often already a difficult endeavor and will become increasingly so as more content is digitized.
 The Aida team is exploring what more we can do with the millions of images that represent the digitized cultural record—particularly digital images of textual materials—and we are interested in the types of discovery that serious attention to digital images might yield.

 Code developed for our project is available via our GitHub organization page.

-Data generated for our project is made available through appropriate data repositories, designed for long-term storage, preservation, and access.
-Our first data set is available via the Open Science Framework and the University of Nebraska-Lincoln Libraries Data Repository: https://osf.io/jd74f/
+Data generated for our project are made available through appropriate data repositories designed for long-term storage, preservation, and access.
+See our project page on the Open Science Framework: https://osf.io/xn7tv/

 Documents & Publications

 - “Application of the Image Analysis for Archival Discovery Team’s First- Generation Methods and Software to the Burney Collection of British Newspapers,” May 2019

 - Interim report, submitted to Institute of Museum and Library Services, March 2019

 - “Using Chronicling America’s Images to Explore Digitized Historic Newspapers & Imagine Alternative Futures,” National Digital Newspaper Program Annual Meeting, Washington, D.C., September 26, 2018

 - “Patterns, Collaboration, Practice: Algorithms as Editing for Historic Periodicals,” American Antiquarian Society Spring Symposium 2018, Editorship as Collaboration: Patterns of Practice in Multi-Ethnic Periodicals, Worcester, MA, April 28, 2018